h0me5k1n/iptv-strmmaker/README.md

 # iptv-strmmaker
+UNTESTED... files are written but haven't yet been tested in Emby...
 Download an m3u file from a http location and create strm files from the tv series and movie entries.

 # Usage
 iptv-strmmaker.sh [m3u url] [output folder]